Order Me a Burrito With Extra Guilt

 If other people purchase food for me, one half of the burden is on them.
 Even further, I can justify any eating habits on the fact that I was merely capitalizing on a free opportunity.
 Poof, any guilt evaporates like the wind and I can put the experience out of mind.
 The guilt leaves, the intention behind the act of love remains.

 I think self-care and self-love is so important, and I’m on a journey towards practicing those things better with each day.
 I know I’m being hard on myself and I can recognize that quitting something cold turkey is only one option on a false binary between complete deprivation and indulgence.
 I want to find a middle and I want to remove myself from any contexts that contribute or cause guilt over something I genuinely enjoy.
 The pessimist in me says that will never happen.
-The optimist in me says November 1st isn’t very far away now at all.
+The optimist in me says every day is a fresh start.